 Contrary what some people believe, the mother is never at fault for having postpartum depression.
 Many women get depression after delivery.
 The leading cause of postpartum depression is hormonal changes after birth.
 Pregnancy hormones are at their peak during pregnancy.
 The hormones also affect your moods and emotional well-being.
 However, these hormones reduce drastically after delivery to their normal levels.
 The decrease can impact your mood negatively.

 Although anybody can develop this condition after giving birth, the probability increases if:

 Postpartum depression is not the same as baby blues.
-It is much more severe.
 Baby blues develop 2 to 3 days after birth and tend to decrease in the first two weeks after the delivery.
 It is a consequence of hormonal changes.
 The mother becomes sad, cracky, and tearful for no apparent reason.
 Postpartum depression tends to be longer and severely affects women's ability to return to normal function.

 The symptoms of post-natal depression should last for more than two weeks after birth.
 You should also have at least five symptoms for your counseling psychologist to diagnose it as postpartum depression.
 The signs include:

 Behavioral symptoms include

 Postpartum depression needs immediate attention because it is a severe condition that affects the health of the mother and child.

 Consult a psychotherapist if you suspect you could be having depression after giving birth.
 A therapist has the expertise, experience, and resources to diagnose and treat this mood disorder.
 You do not need to handle the burden of this illness alone.
 Talk to a therapist today.

 A problem shared is a problem half-solved.
 Talk therapy enables you to talk out your issue with a professional trained to listen without judging.
 The counselor also guides you on how to sort out your feelings, thoughts, and stresses, which inform your behavior.
 The therapist can also include medication depending on your case.